nicolgit/hub-and-spoke-playground/README.md

   * two simulated on-premise architectures, deployed in 2 different regions, composed by network, client machine(s) and a gateway

 ## Deploy to Azure
-You can use the following button to deploy the demo to your Azure subscription:
+You can use the following buttons to deploy the demo environment to your Azure subscription:

 | | Available playgrounds| &nbsp; |
 |---|---|---|